Welcome to Volume 5 of Executed to Suppress His Message.

 In earlier chapters, we saw how eternal punishing in Hell is not supported by the teachings of Jesus, His apostles, or the Old Testament.
-Yet beginning in the 2nd Century, we find Catholic theologians embracing and promoting this doctrine.
+Yet beginning in the 2nd Century, we find Catholic theologians promoting this doctrine.

 150 CE — Clement refers only to eternal punishment:

 If we do the will of Christ, we shall obtain rest; but if not, if we neglect his commandments, nothing will rescue us from eternal punishment (Second Clement 5:5).

 155 CE — Polycarp describes a burning Hell with eternal fire:

 Fixing their minds on the grace of Christ, (the martyrs) despised worldly tortures and purchased eternal life with but a single hour.
 To them, the fire of their cruel torturers was cold.
 They kept before their eyes their escape from the eternal and unquenchable fire (Martyrdom of Polycarp 2:3).